salmarefaie/final-task-gcp/README.md

 ```
 ![Screenshot from 2023-02-09 17-16-02](https://user-images.githubusercontent.com/76884936/217854333-ef6535d8-a25a-486e-9f48-e5224cc2e50d.png)

-9. Upload yaml files which exists in deployment folder in repo
+9. Upload yaml files which exists in deployment folder in repo or you can make files in vm by using vi command
    - redis-deployment.yaml: deployment of redis image
    - clusterIP-service.yaml: service to make communication between redis and python application
    - config-map.yaml: declares enviroments variables.
 Env variables can be declared also  in docker file but config map is better.